 So, you decide that your adrenals may be stressed, you are feeling the stress, now what?

 That is one of the many topics we address here at LaVida Baby!
 Discover Health.
 Journey Together.
 Reclaiming a vibrant life!

 I’ve been learning more and more about Adrenal Fatigue over the past year and although I was already eating a pretty clean diet, I have made some big changes.

 For one, I have learned that I need to relax.
 Not just sit-and-kick-your-feet-up relax, but a more purposeful way of processing life.
 For me, singing at the top of my lungs burns off stress!
 Spontaneous dance parties in the kitchen with my kids can turn a stressed-out day into a barrel of laughs.
 A quiet walk, a soak in the tub, a glass of wine – all help to calm my stresses.
-I am particularly fond of Wholy Fit, a Christian blend of yoga and pilates that centers on Scripture, prayer, and worship.
+I am particularly fond of Wholy Fit, a Christ-centered whole body workout that centers on Scripture, prayer, and worship.
 Each of us have our own methods of processing stress.
 Discover what works for you and embrace it, practice it, and make it a part of your daily routine!

-ü I buy almost-only organic!
-(Yes, it kills my budget-but, back to that “food is thy medicine” idea!)
+- I buy almost-only organic!
+(Yes, it kills my budget-but, back to that “food is thy medicine…” idea!)

 - I do not sure plastics or foil in my kitchen.
 (Not hard once you stock up on glass jars and storage containers!)